dylanpieper/chatalot/README.md

 result <- chat$batch(prompts, state_path = "chat_state.rds")
 ```

-If `state_path` is not defined, a temp file will be created by default.
+If `state_path` is not defined, a temporary file will be created by default.

 ### Structured Data Extraction